SnapBack

 With SnapBack:

-• Sidebar shows “Copilot suggestion, 10 min ago”
+• Timeline shows “Copilot suggestion, 10 min ago” with 95% AI contribution

 // Original: (using your project's convention)